 The Plan Bay Area analysis was revised to account for improved fuel economy estimates, updated vehicle populations, and new vehicle sales in the Bay Area based on data included in EMFAC.
-PG&E's expected investment to deploy 7,500 chargers in the Bay Area was also incorporated along with the assumption that MTC would fund additional chargers after PG&E's initial investment, for a total of 67,000 chargers deployed.
+PG&E's expected investment to deploy 7,500 chargers in the Bay Area was also incorporated along with the assumption that MTC would fund additional chargers after PG&E's initial investment.
+The analysis assumes a total of 76,000 chargers deployed, roughly one charger for every five PHEVs, which would enable all of these PHEVs to be able to plug in at work if multiple vehicles are able to plug into a single charger over the course of a day).

-In the baseline, it was assumed that 40% of miles traveled by PHEVs would be in charge-depleting mode, i.e., electric miles instead of gasoline-powered miles.
+In the baseline, it was assumed that 40 percent of miles traveled by PHEVs would be in charge-depleting mode, i.e., electric miles instead of gasoline-powered miles.
 This comes from EMFAC, which indicates that:

 [CARB] staff modeled PHEVs as having a 25-mile all-electric range, which equates to a utility factor of 0.40.
-For the average commute, this would mean that 40 percent of the VMT could be from all-electric, and 60% would be from gasoline operations.
+For the average commute, this would mean that 40 percent of the VMT could be from all-electric, and 60 percent would be from gasoline operations.19